vitaly/dotvim2/README.md

 The plugins are loaded according to their sort order.

-by conventions the following order is used
+by convention the following order is used

 - 00x   - cleanup